- Open Access

 Lineage tracing of periportal hepatocytes (expressing Mfsd2a) revealed that Mfsd2a+ hepatocytes decreased during liver homeostasis (Pu et al. 2016).
 Nevertheless, Mfsd2a+ hepatocytes could repopulate the entire lobule in chronic injury induced by CCl4 and expressed makers for pericentral hepatocytes to re-establish metabolic zonation.
 The number of Mfsd2a-CreER labeled periportal hepatocytes are significantly reduced when injury, such as BDL (bile duct ligation), occurs in periportal region (Pu et al. 2016).
 Front-Burgada et al. reported a subpopulation of periportal hepatocytes expressing Sox9 (Font-Burgada et al. 2015), previously identified as a marker for cholangiocytes.
 By taking advantage of dual recombinases (Cre and FLPo), they specifically labeled a subset of hepatocytes that expressed Sox9 but not any cholangiocytes.
 These Sox9-expressing hybrid hepatocytes constitute ~ 5% of the total hepatocyte population and possessed extraordinary proliferation ability in chronic damage (Font-Burgada et al. 2015).
 These periportal hybrid hepatocytes expand from portal vein to central vein in chronic damage induced by repetitive administration of CCl4.
 Of note, hybrid hepatocytes do not contribute to hepatocellular carcinoma compared to the remaining hepatocytes indicating their therapeutic potential (Font-Burgada et al. 2015).
 These papers indicated that different regeneration stimuli (BDL, partial, toxic liver injury) trigger different hepatocyte subpopulations to proliferate.
 For instance, CCl4 is mainly metabolized by enzyme expressed in pericentral hepatocytes, therefore causing the death among pericentral hepatocytes and promoting periportal hepatocytes to proliferate.
 While BDL-induced cholestasis induced inflammation and cell death in periportal region, this triggers the proliferation of hepatocytes in other zones (Pu et al. 2016).

-The above lineage tracing studies focused only on a subset of hepatocytes and their expansion/proliferation, which lacks direct comparisons of different zonal hepatocytes expansion or proliferation in the liver lobules.
 Recently, two groups, using different methods to examine hepatocytes in all zones, reported that a subpopulation of hepatocytes located in midlobular zone preferentially contributed to new hepatocytes during liver homeostasis and regeneration (He et al. 2021; Wei et al. 2021) (Fig. 2D).
 Wei et al. systematically constructed 11 different inducible Cre drivers that distinctly labeled different hepatocytes subpopulations across the lobule, and compared the proliferation of different zonal hepatocytes side-by-side.
 By using Gls2-CreER mice that marked hepatocytes around the periportal zone, and Cyp1a2-CreER or Oat-CreER mice that marked hepatocytes located in zone 2 and zone 3, they observed periportal hepatocytes decreased while zone 2 and zone 3 hepatocytes increased during homeostasis.
 To further compare the proliferative ability between zone 2 and zone 3, GS-CreER mice that labeled hepatocytes adjacent to the central vein were used, and the percentage of GS-CreER labeled hepatocytes didn’t increase or decline.
 Lineage tracing using Arg1.1-CreER mice that labeled almost all hepatocytes apart from GS+ hepatocytes further confirmed the long life span of GS+ hepatocytes.
 These findings suggest that zone 2 hepatocytes expand in liver homeostasis, while GS+ hepatocytes are maintained by self-renewing without expanding to other zones.
 To further confirm this hypothesis, Wei et al. generated Hamp2-CreER mice that mainly marked hepatocytes occupying the midlobular zone.
 After 1 year of tracing, early labeled cells comprising 7.4% of the liver area expanded to about 27.4% of the liver area, confirming that zone 2 hepatocytes mainly contribute to the source of new hepatocytes during liver homeostasis (Wei et al. 2021).
 Interestingly, Wei et al. performed lineage tracing using the same Axin2-CreER mice used by Wang et al., (Wang et al. 2015) and observed the expansion of Axin2+ hepatocytes.
 Axin2+ hepatocytes occupied 1.2% of the area at 1 week after tamoxifen treatment and expanded to 9.3% of the liver area after 6 months of tracing.
 Detection of hepatocyte proliferation by EdU incorporation revealed that there were comparable EdU-positive hepatocytes between zone 3 and zone 2 in Axin2-CreER mice, while EdU-positive hepatocytes were mainly distributed in zone 2 in other CreER mice (Wei et al. 2021).
 These results suggest haploinsufficiency of the Axin2 gene might change the proliferation ability of Axin2+ hepatocytes, leading to the expansion of zone 3 hepatocytes in Axin2-CreER mice compared with other CreER mice.

 Independently, He et al. developed a new genetic method, proliferation tracer (ProTracer), which enables continuous recording of in vivo cell proliferation (He et al. 2021).
 ProTracer was based on two orthogonal site-specific recombinases (Cre and Dre).
 Ki67, widely used as a marker for proliferation, is expressed when a cell enters the cell cycle.
 However, detection of Ki67 expression only provides a snapshot of cell proliferation at one time point.
 Recording all cell proliferation in a timeframe that spans from weeks to months during tissue homeostasis is more informative.
 To achieve this, He et al. generated Ki67-Cre-rox-ER-rox (Ki67-CrexER) mice in which ER is flanked by two rox sites.
 By crossing with R26-DreER mice, Dre-rox recombination would remove ER after tamoxifen treatment, which converts Ki67-CrexER into Ki67-Cre genotype to continuously record cell proliferation thereafter in DreER-expressing cells (He et al. 2021).
 By using ProTracer, He et al. found that hepatocytes in zone 2 were more proliferative than their counterparts in other zones during homeostasis.
 Additionally, combined with a tissue-specific promoter, ProTracer could provide high spatial resolution of the proliferation of one specific cell lineage.
 Furthermore, ProTracer could record cell proliferation non-invasively for a long time in a live mouse.
 In the future, ProTracer could be applied to study cell proliferation in other fields to understand cell generation during tissue homeostasis and after injuries.

 Collectively, the above lineage tracing studies using different lineage tracing strategy provide different conclusions about the origin of hepatocytes renewal.
 A possible interpretation for the inconsistency in results between the groups is the discrepancy in the strategies for constructing CreER mouse lines.
 Another possible explanation is the limitation of technology used by different groups.
 These groups only focused on the expansion of a subset of hepatocytes, which lacks direct comparisons of different hepatocytes subpopulations’ expansion side by side.
-Until recent, two groups, examining the proliferation of hepatocytes in all zones, reported that midlobular zone hepatocytes contribute to hepatocytes renewal during liver homeostasis (He et al. 2021; Wei et al. 2021).

 Molecular mechanisms of liver regeneration